Case editing limited

 Don't worry.
 You have not done anything wrong.

-This page is reached when you attempt to publish a new case when you already have a case "pending review" by our editorial board.
+This page is reached when you attempt to publish a new case when you already have other cases "pending review" by our editorial board.

-In most instances, the answer is simply "continue to contribute high-quality cases".
+In most instances, the answer is simply "continue to contribute high-quality cases" and make the changes requested by the editorial board and copy editors.
 Radiopaedia has a variety of algorithmic measures of "quality" that primarily revolve around the number of edits that are perfectly aligned with our style guide.
 It is normal for new users' edits to not be quite right and it will therefore usually take many edits before this restriction is lifted.
 You will not be notified of this, but rather, eventually, your contributions will no longer go through the "pending review" step.

 The best thing to do is to: